 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Lombard Park District, total net position increased approximately \$1.0 million to \$23.2 million during 2019.
-This 4.2% increase is primarily due to increases in revenue from charges for services in recreation from the new before and after school care program running for a whole calendar year and growth in property tax receipts from the increases in home values.
-The Districts' total assets and deferred outflows of resources total \$45.6 million.
-The District's total liabilities and deferred inflows of resources total \$22.4 million.
+In the case of the Lombard Park District, total net position increased approximately \$89 thousand to \$23.3 million during 2020.
+This modest increase is primarily due to growth in property tax receipts from the increases in home values.
+The Districts' total assets and deferred outflows of resources total \$44.5 million.
+The District's total liabilities and deferred inflows of resources total \$21.2 million.